FIRST BALLET PERFORMANCES

 Famous world ballet dancers have appeared on the Warsaw stage, including Natalia Bessmertnova, Natalia Dudinskaya, Eva Evdokimova, Margot Fonteyn, Carla Fracci, Marcia Haydée, Doris Laine, Maya Plisetskaya, Ludmila Semenyaka, Raissa Struchkova, Paolo Bortoluzzi, John Neumeier, Konstantin Sergeyev, Michael Somes, as well as Anne Adair, Johanna Björnson, Laura Connor, Wendy Ellis, Gigi Hyatt, Ann Jenner, Lubov Kunakova, Ana Laguna, Lilla Pártay, Nadezhda Pavlova, Malika Sabirova, Anna Seidl, Eglé Spokaité, Marion Tait, Miyako Yoshida, Paul Chalmer, Marat Daukaev, Imre Dózsa, Wayne Eagling, Clint Farha, Vyacheslav Gordeyev, Maximiliano Guerra, Stephen Jefferies, Nicholas Johnson, Irek Mukhamedov, Christian Musil, Anders Nordström, Roland Price, Faruh Rusimatov, Konstantin Saklinsky, Reda Sheta, Yuri Vasutchenko, Arne Villumsen, and lately: Maria Eichwald, Alina Somova, Filip Barankiewicz, Denis Matvienko, Rubi Pronk, and Jan-Erik Wikström.

-The Teatr Wielki – Polish National Opera Ballet has been on many tours, visiting most European countries as well as the United States and Canada, Argentina and Brazil, China, Israel and Taiwan.
+The Ballet of Teatr Wielki – Polish National Opera has been on many tours, visiting most European countries as well as the United States and Canada, Argentina and Brazil, China, Israel and Taiwan.

 In March 2009, the world-renowned Polish choreographer Krzysztof Pastor from the Dutch National Ballet was appointed director of the ballet company at the Teatr Wielki.
 Under his management, the Polish National Opera’s ballet received the artistic autonomy which had been demanded for a long time.
 On 29 April 2009, upon a motion from General Director of the Teatr Wielki – National Opera Waldemar Dąbrowski, Minister of Culture Bogdan Zdrojewski turned the ballet company into a separate entity in the theatre’s structure and elevated it to the status of the Polish National Ballet, an equal partner of the Polish National Opera at the Teatr Wielki.